The World’s Most Dangerous Tourist Destinations

 New Smyrna Beach, Florida

 New Smyrna Beach in Volusia County, Florida attracts hundreds of surfers every day, and the more people in the water, the greater the chance of shark attacks.
-That’s why Volusia County is known as the shark attack capital of the world, with nine reported shark bites in 2017, according to the University of Florida’s International Shark Attack File.
-Still, you’re 30 times more likely to die from a lightning strike than by a shark attack, so there’s no reason to skip out on some amazing surfing.
-Find out the 13 little-known facts about shark attacks that will surprise you.
+That’s why Florida is known as the shark attack capital of the world, with 16 reported shark attacks in 2018, according to the University of Florida’s International Shark Attack File.
+Still, you’re up to 75 times more likely to die from a lightning strike than by a shark attack, at least in the coastal United States, so there’s no reason to skip out on some amazing surfing.
+And if you’re still nervous about those toothy sea predators, check out these fascinating and reassuring facts about sharks.

 Villarrica Volcano, Chile